tristan-lw/AES/README.md

 # Computer Science A-level Coursework Project
 <sub>*(is the README meant to go in `.git`?)*</sub>

-AES-128-ECB encryption in C# (not using the built in class) There may be some random things in here for the sole purpose of getting more marks
+AES-128-ECB encryption from scratch in C#

-I may link my **ANALYSIS** and **DESIGN** documents to this in the future
+I may link my **DESIGN** document to this in the future, explaining how the program works as it does stuff a little differently